Managing CME about Medical Marijuana: Rules, Risks, and Strategies

 As medical marijuana becomes more available in communities across the country, patients and their clinicians are increasingly seeking information about its efficacy and potential use in care.
 Accredited continuing medical education (CME) providers can serve as a trusted source, giving clinicians the accurate information they need to deliver safe and effective care and to answer their patients’ questions.

 Here are key points to consider if you plan to construct CME activities about controversial topics such as the use of medical marijuana.
-We also provided a list of resources at the end of the article.
+We also provide a list of resources at the end of this article.

-When managing CME about controversial topics, it may be helpful to review the Standards for Commercial Support: Standards to Ensure Independence in CME Activities and the related policies, including the CME Clinical Content Validation Policy.
-These rules apply whether you directly provide or jointly provide activities.
+When managing CME about controversial topics, it will be helpful to review the Standards for Integrity and Independence in Accredited Continuing Education.
+These Standards apply whether you directly provide or jointly provide activities.

-In addition to prohibiting or constraining the role of commercial interest employees, it is your responsibility to meet the expectations of Standard 2: You need to identify and resolve conflicts of interest if anyone in a position to control content, including your planners or faculty, disclose that they have relevant financial relationships with medical marijuana companies.
+In addition to prohibiting or constraining the role of ineligible company owners and employees, it is your responsibility to meet the expectations of Standard 3.4.
+You need to identify and mitigate relevant financial relationships of anyone in a position to control content, including your planners or faculty, and disclose to learners if they have relevant financial relationships with medical marijuana companies, just as you would with other ineligible companies.

+As with any accredited CME activity, an activity discussing medical marijuana must meet the content validity expectations outlined in Standard 1.
 Remember that when information about treatments is emerging, highly publicized, and controversial, there can be a tendency to prematurely embrace clinical recommendations that are not justified by science.
 It’s important to ensure that your content experts review the most recent data relevant to your learners.
 They need to apply the same level of scrutiny to evidence about benefits as they do to harms and risks.
+The ACCME provides Tools to Ensure that Clinical Content is Valid which CME providers may use to help ensure that they meet content validity requirements.

 Be aware that many experts are also advocates, and it is your responsibility as an accredited provider to maintain the boundary between accredited CME and advocacy.
 Ensure that your activities present a balanced perspective and cover the range of diagnostic or therapeutic options for a given scenario.
 Discussion of unconventional treatments or therapies can shift the focus away from the appropriate discussion of benefits and risks of conventional management.
 Shifting the focus away from potentially effective care by offering an unproven alternative can be harmful to patients.
 Activities addressing the potential use of a controversial agent such as marijuana should present a comparison of relative merits and risks of a variety of approaches for the symptom or problem being addressed.